Sara Baume

 Sara Baume (born 1984) is an Irish novelist.

-Life
+She was named on Granta's Best of Young British Novelists list in 2023.

+Biography

 Her father is of English descent while her mother is of Irish descent.
 As her parents travelled around in a caravan, Sara Baume was born "on the road to Wigan Pier".
-When she was 4, they moved to County Cork, Ireland.
-She studied fine art at Dun Laoghaire College of Art and Design and creative writing at Trinity College, Dublin from where she was awarded her MPhil.
+When she was four years old, they moved to County Cork, Ireland.
+She studied fine art at Dún Laoghaire Institute of Art and Design and creative writing at Trinity College Dublin from where she was awarded her MPhil.
 She has received a Literary Fellowship from the Lannan Foundation in Santa Fe, New Mexico.
 Her books are published by Tramp Press in Ireland and Heinemann in Britain.

-In 2015, she participated in the International Writing Program's Fall Residency at the University of Iowa, in Iowa City, IA.
+In 2015, she participated in the International Writing Program's Fall Residency at the University of Iowa, in Iowa City, Iowa.

+In 2023, she was named on Granta's Best of Young British Novelists list, compiled every 10 years since 1983, to identify the 20 most significant British novelists aged under 40.